Beautiful Lakes in Pakistan

 10. Dakholi Lake

 It is a picturesque mountain lake high at 4,839 meters (15,876 ft) but still needs to be explored due to its remoteness.
-The lake is part of the Khaplu brow and Surmo Valley, Ghanche District, Gilgit-Baltistan.
+The lake is part of the Khaplu Brow and Surmo Valley, Ghanche District, Gilgit-Baltistan.
 Sumo Valley derives its name from Sermo – which means Gold in Urdu, and Mo meaning Female in English.

-This valley sits on the left bank of the Hunza River at 2200 meters above sea level just below mount Karpogo.
-The mountainous terrain has created some beautiful vistas, including one where you see Haromi peak looming over Dakoli opposite mound Sumo Niwa famous for cave paintings as well as home to black stones slabs or dolmens or ancient graves protruding at least 20 meters out of the ground level right below water line making it deepest place within the vicinity.
+This valley sits on the left bank of the Hunza River at 2200 meters above sea level just below Mount Karpogo.
+The mountainous terrain has created some beautiful vistas, including one where you see Haromi peak looming over Dakoli opposite mound Sumo Niwa famous for cave paintings as well as home to black stone slabs or dolmens or ancient graves protruding at least 20 meters out of the ground level right below water line making it deepest place within the vicinity.

 11. Daral Lake